Prototype vs. Wireframe: How to Use Both in Design

 Prototypes

-At the end of the prototype phase, you’ll want to run a simulation where users interact with the prototype before moving onto coding the project.
+At the end of the prototype phase, you'll want to run a simulation where users interact with the prototype before moving on to coding the project.

 Types of Wireframes

+When comparing a prototype vs wireframe, there's often a discussion of fidelity.
+As mentioned earlier, fidelity refers to how the product is depicted (or the "level of detail and realism" in the design).

 Both wireframes and prototypes range from low-fidelity to high-fidelity designs.
-As mentioned earlier, fidelity refers to how the product is depicted (or the “level of detail and realism” in the design).

-Wireframes are often associated with being low-fidelity, but can move through a design development process that includes medium- and high-fidelity designs.
+Wireframes are often associated with being low-fidelity but can move through a design development process that includes medium- and high-fidelity designs.

 Low-fidelity wireframes can be sketched on paper or rendered digitally.
 They usually start out in black and white or grayscale but gain more detail (including color) and branding as they become high-fidelity wireframes.
 Aside from these additional details, the main focus of wireframes is to make sure the key elements are present and the flow makes sense from a visual standpoint.

-high fidelity vs low fidelity wireframes
+prototype vs wireframe: high fidelity vs low fidelity wireframes

 Image Source